-Chattanooga State's career programs prepare students for a specialized career with marketable skills.
-These programs are designed for the student who does not intend to transfer to a baccalaureate degree program.
-Students can pursue programs leading to the Associate of Applied Science (AAS) degree or a Technical Certificate of Credit.
+Chattanooga State's career programs prepare students for specialized careers.
+These programs are designed for the student who does not intend to transfer to a traditional baccalaureate degree institution.
+Career students can pursue programs leading to the Associate of Applied Science (AAS) degree or a Technical Certificate of Credit.